rust-lang/rust/src/doc/reference.md

 on a successful match.
 The job of the transcriber is to sort that structure out.

-The rules for transcription of these repetitions are called "Macros By Example".
+The rules for transcription of these repetitions are called "Macro By Example".
 Essentially, one "layer" of repetition is discharged at a time, and all of them must be discharged by the time a name is transcribed.
 Therefore, `( $( $i:ident ),* ) => ( $i )` is an invalid macro, but `( $( $i:ident ),* ) => ( $( $i ),*  )`
 is acceptable (though trivial).

-When Macros By Example encounters a repetition, it examines all of the `$` _name_ s that occur in its body.
+When Macro By Example encounters a repetition, it examines all of the `$` _name_ s that occur in its body.
 At the "current layer", they all must repeat the same number of times, so ` ( $( $i:ident ),* ; $( $j:ident ),* ) => ( $(
 ($i,$j) ),* )` is valid if given the argument `(a,b,c ; d,e,f)`, but not